Twinklebear/Twinklebear.github.io/_posts/2013-08-18-lesson-3-sdl-extension-libraries.md

 Loading Textures with SDL_image
 -
-SDL_image lets us load mulitple types of images along with allowing us to load them directly to an SDL_Texture with `IMG_LoadTexture`.
+SDL_image lets us load multiple types of images along with allowing us to load them directly to an SDL_Texture with `IMG_LoadTexture`.
 With this function almost all of our `loadTexture` code can be replaced and now we call `IMG_LoadTexture` to load the texture, check for errors and return.
 We can still use `logSDLError` to log errors from the SDL_image library as the [`IMG_GetError`](http://www.libsdl.org/projects/SDL_image/docs/SDL_image.html#SEC45) function is just a [define](http://hg.libsdl.org/SDL_image/file/fa3faec630de/SDL_image.h#l137) of `SDL_GetError`.